 So how can you build local authenticity and trust while reinforcing instead of diluting the brand?

-A central cloud-based DAM improves efficiency and reduces the risk of incorrect assets being used.
+A centralized cloud-based DAM improves efficiency and reduces the risk of incorrect assets being used.
 It accelerates creativity and production cycles and is updated and synced in real-time for everyone across the organization.
 It also makes it easy to share the right assets with external channel partners and agencies.

-Having a campaign management tool that takes the user through a step by step process, including all of the appropriate assets and channels, guarantees consistency while still providing options and flexibility for local customization.
+Having a campaign management tool that takes the user through a step-by-step process, including all of the appropriate assets and channels, guarantees consistency while still providing options and flexibility for local customization.

-Interactive Brand Guidelines
+6. Interactive Brand Guidelines

 Go beyond the static brand style guide and ensure company-wide consistency, even at the local level.
-An interactive brand guideline syncs in real-time and is always current.
+An interactive brand guideline syncs in real-time and is always up-to-date.
 It is quicker and easier to use than a traditional brand book and enables direct download of assets for immediate use.